sammydowds/next-blog/notes/business_planning.md

 - react-markdown
 - react-icons

 I also built in the ability to pre-render some of the pages (landing page) - since most of the app is rendered on the client.
-A key part of my design was to also not utilize local storage for credentials.
-Instead, I opted to include [credentials](https://developer.mozilla.org/en-US/docs/Web/API/Request/credentials) on requests that utilized them.

-#### General File Structure - client /src
+#### Frontend File Structure

 I thought it might be nice to show what my folder structure looked like inside the client's source folder.
 So here you go.